ericholscher/django-testing-docs/fixtures.rst

 As you can see, this test is a lot simpler than the above one.
 It is also neat that we can edit the object and save it, and it doesn't matter.
 No other tests (if they existed) would be affected by this change.
 Notice that in my fixtures list, I only had mine and not mine.yaml or mine.json.
-It you don't add a file extension to your fixture, it will search for all fixtures with that name, of any extension.
-You can define an extension if you only want it to search for those types of fields.
+If you don't add a file extension to your fixture, it will search for all fixtures with that name, of any extension.
+You can define an extension if you only want it to search for those types of files.

 I hope that you can see already how unit tests give you a lot more value when working with fixtures than doc tests.
 Having all of the loading, unloading,